To the Members of Brilliant Portfolios Limited

 Management's Responsibility for the Financial Statements

-a) We have obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit;
+a) I have sought and obtained all the information and explanations which to the best ofmy knowledge and belief were necessary for the purpose of my audit;

 c) The Balance Sheet the Statement of Profit and Loss and Cash Flow Statement dealtwith by this Report are in agreement with the books of account;

-g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to me I reportthat:
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in my opinionand to the best of my information and according to the explanations given to me I reportthat:

 ii) The Company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund.

 iv) The company has provided requisite disclosures in its financial statements as toholdings as well as dealings in Specified Bank Notes during the period 8th November2016 to 30th December 2016.
 Based on audit procedures and relying on themanagement representation I report that the disclosures are in accordance with books ofaccount maintained by the Company and as produced to me by the Management.

 The Annexure referred to in paragraph 1 under the Report on Other Legal andRegulatory Requirements' my report to the members of Brilliant Portfolios Limited(the Company') for the year ended on March 31 2017.
 I report that:-

 i) In respect of its fixed assets:

 a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.